This article was reviewed by the YOUCANIC editorial team.

 Whistling and hissing noises can come from the valve block if the air is trapped n the hydraulic lines.
 Depending on the model, the valve block is located in various locations, but most commonly, you will find one at the front left corner behind the bumper or the rear wheel well.

-Bearing air out of the system requires running Rodeo Test by going to Control Units > ABC Control Unit > Activations > Rodeo Test.
+Bearing air out of the system requires running the Rodeo Test by going to Control Units > ABC Control Unit > Activations > Rodeo Test.

 ABC Suspension Components